 Your kids don't need the appearance of perfection; much of the time they don't even need "the right answer."
 What they need is authenticity, especially from you.

 3. Third, have fun!
 Nothing makes faith seem more out-of-place and awkward than when it feels forced, contrived, or boring.
 After 40 years in ministry, we've learned that uncomfortable, scripted sermons or trite, cheeseball lessons are a drag for everyone.
 When you make faith interactive, interesting and imaginative, however, the truths from the Bible really stick.
-This is why we invented funny Buddies and creative activities for our family Buddy Boxes and VBS programs.
-Because we know that kids who have fun with faith when they're young experience rich relationships with Jesus as they get older.
+This is why we invented funny Buddies and creative activities, because we know that kids who have fun with faith when they're young experience rich relationships with Jesus as they get older.

 So brainstorm creative ways to retell Bible stories, look for inspiration in the natural world around you, tap into your child's interests, and have fun!